Skip to main content

 Start with reaction-ball or short-distance soft-toss drills that force fast visual decisions before progressing to mixed-speed machine work.

-The coach randomly mixes fastball and changeup speeds from the machine without telling the hitter which is coming, forcing her to rely on pitch recognition and load timing rather than anticipation.
+The coach randomly mixes fastball and changeup speeds from the machine without telling the hitter which is coming.
+This forces her to rely on pitch recognition and load timing rather than anticipation.

 Why it matters

-Timing is trainable separately from swing mechanics, and hitters who only ever practice against predictable, single-speed feeds often struggle with timing specifically in live game situations against varied pitchers.
+Timing is trainable separately from swing mechanics.
+Hitters who only ever practice against predictable, single-speed feeds often struggle with timing in particular in live game situations against varied pitchers.

 Common mistakes